iTwin/imodel-transformer/samples.md

 ## Overview

-This example demonstrates how to transform a sheet and all its content into a target iModel using the `SheetTransformer` and `IModelTarget` classes.
+This example shows how to transform a sheet and all its content into a target iModel using the `SheetTransformer` classes.
+The goal of this transformation was to copy a 2d sheet and its contents from a bim file to another iModel using the `@itwin/imodel-transformer` client.

 ## Example Code